oasci/pitt-biosc1540-2024s/biosc1540/students.md

 ## Level

-These levels indicate how many credits each student has; not necessarily how many years that have been at Pitt.
+These levels indicate how many credits each student has; not necessarily how many years they have been at Pitt.

 Senior: 33 <progress value="28" max="69"></progress>